Rubusch/linux-c/010__basics/39__file/README.md

-# file access
+# File Creation, Read, Write..

-Shows how to open, read and write a file in the filesystem from off the kernel.
+Shows how to open, read and write a file in the filesystem from off the kernel space.

 ## Usage

 ```
 # insmod ./file.ko
 # rmmod file

-# cat /tmp/foo
+# cat /tmp/lothars_happy_file
    ....ooooOOOO0000*
 ```
 Logs